 Is your brain buzzing with ideas and plans?
-Visualizing your goals can be the first step to achieving them.
-Whether your ambitions are big or small, long-term or short-term, follow these steps to craft a savings strategy so you have the dollars to make your dreams come true.
+Whether your ambitions are big or small, long-term or short-term, follow these 6 steps to craft a savings strategy, so you have the dollars to make financial success a reality.

-Grab a pen and paper, and let your imagination roam.
+Grab a pen and paper and let your imagination roam.
 Think about goals you have now, where you think you’ll be in 5 years and where you want to be in 20 years.
 Maybe those goals include a new car, a house, a wedding, paying off credit card debt or adding to your retirement account.
 Financial management starts with planning.

 Estimate the amount of money you’ll need for each goal.
-Perhaps you have a goal of saving $1,000 for a new high-tech TV or $2,500 for a new refrigerator.
-Or, maybe you’re working to build your emergency fund.
-Sometimes it’s hard to know how much to save for big goals in the future.
+Perhaps you have a goal of saving $1,000 for a new cell phone or $25,000 as a down payment for a new home.
+Or maybe you’re working to build your emergency fund.
 Knowing the numbers can help you be more specific with your timeline and savings strategy.

 Make a list with your goals ranked in order of importance and include the cost and timeframe for each.
 You might decide to focus on one goal at the top of your list, or save for multiple goals at the same time.
-Just be careful not to shortchange long-term goals like saving for retirement while you’re focused on short-term needs and wants.
+Just be careful not to shortchange long-term goals, like your retirement planning, while you’re focused on short-term needs and wants.

-Look at your income and monthly expenses to see how much you can save every month.
-Be your own financial advisor and think about ways to trim your spending and make a list of actions you can take to boost your savings.
+Look at your income and living expenses to see how much you can save every month.
+Be your own financial advisor and think about ways to trim your spending.
 Here are a few ideas:

-- Drop unnecessary cable, phone or streaming services.
+- Drop unnecessary phone subscriptions or streaming cable service providers.

-- Work with family members to sell items you no longer need and put the cash into savings.
+- Work with family members to sell items you no longer need, and put the cash into savings.

-- Contribute to your savings account when you pay off a loan.
+- Contribute to your savings account when you finish making all your loan repayments.

 - Set up automatic transfers or direct deposits into your savings account from your checking account.